 Signature requirements.
-Complete the certification as indicated in items 1
+Complete the certification as indicated in items 1 through 5 below.

-- 1. Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
-You must give your correct TIN, but you do not have to sign the certification. - 2.
-Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
-You must sign the withholding and you are merely providing your correct TIN to the requester, you - 3.
-Real estate transactions.
+1. Interest, dividend, and barter exchange accounts opened before 1984 and broker accounts considered active during 1983.
+You must give your correct TIN, but you do not have to sign the certification.

+2. Interest, dividend, broker, and barter exchange accounts opened after 1983 and broker accounts considered inactive during 1983.
+You must sign the certification or backup withholding will apply.
+If you are subject to backup withholding and you are merely providing your correct TIN to the requester, you must cross out item 2 in the certification before signing the form

+3. Real estate transactions.
 You must sign the certification.
-You may cross out item 2 of the certification. - 4.
-Other payments.
+You may cross out item 2 of the certification.

+4. Other payments.
 You must give your correct TIN, but you do not have to sign the certification unless you have been notified that you have previously given an incorrect TIN.
-"Other payments" include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for corporations), payments to a nonemployee for services, payments made in settlement of payment card and third party network transactions, payments to attorneys (including payments to corporations). - 5.
-Mortgage interest paid by you, acquisition or abandonment of secured property, cancellation of debt, qualified tuition program payments (under section 529), IRA, Coverdell ESA, Archer MSA or HSA contributions or distributions, and pension distributions.
-You must give your correct TIN, but you personal representative or trustee unless the legal entity itself is not designated in the account
+"Other payments" include payments made in the course of the requester's trade or business for rents, royalties, goods (other than bills for merchandise), medical and health care services (including payments to corporations), payments to a nonemployee for services, payments made in settlement of payment card and third party network transactions, payments to certain fishing boat crew members and fishermen, and gross proceeds paid to attorneys (including payments to corporations).

-You must show your individual name and you may also enter your business or DBA name on the "Business name/disregarded entity" name line.
-You may use either your SSN or EIN (if you have one), but the IRS encourages you to use your SSN.

-\Note.
-Grantor also must provide a Form W-9 to trustee of trust.

-Note.
-If no name is circled when more than one name is listed, the number will be name, SSN, or other identifying information, without your permission, to commit fraud or other crimes.
-An identity thief may use your SSN to get a job or may file a

-Secure Your Tax Records from Identity Theft

-- · Protect your SSN,

-- Ensure your employer is protecting your SSN, and

-- Be careful when choosing a tax preparer

-If your tax records are affected by identity theft and you receive a notice from the IRS, respond right away to the name and phone number printed on the IRS

-If your tax records are not currently affected by identity theft but you think you

-Victims of identity theft who are experiencing economic harm or a system problem, or are seeking help in resolving tax problems that have not been resolved assistance.
-You can reach TAS by calling the TAS toll-free case intake line at
+5. Mortgage interest paid by you, acquisition or abandonment of secured property, cancellation of debt, qualified tuition program payments (under section 529), IRA, Coverdell ESA, Archer MSA or HSA contributions or distributions, and pension distributions.
+You must give your correct TIN, but you do not have to sign the certification.